-Catches (t) of sharks in the large-vessel purse-seine fishery (1993-2022) and minimum reported catch estimates4 by longline fisheries (1993-2021) are provided in Table J-4a, while catches of the most frequently caught species, discussed below, are shown in Figure J-3a.
+Catches (t) of sharks in the large-vessel purse-seine fishery (1993-2023) and minimum reported catch estimates by longline fisheries (1993-2022) are provided in Table J-4a, while catches of the most frequently caught species, discussed below, are shown in Figure J-3a.
 Reporting of many shark species by longline gear began in 2006 (but see section 2 for data gaps, including high variability in this dataset).
-The majority of the shark catch is from floating object sets.
-The silky shark (family Carcharhinidae) is the species of shark most commonly caught in the purse-seine fishery with annual catches averaging 557 t primarily from sets on floating objects (Figure J-3a)-and being 645 t in 2022.
-In contrast, minimum reported annual catch in the longline sample data for 2006-2021 averaged 10,683 t while only 12 t were reported in 2021.
-Annual catch for the oceanic whitetip shark (Carcharhinidae) in the purse-seine fishery averaged 56 t (also primarily from sets on floating objects) and was 12 t in 2022.
-The minimum reported annual catch in the longline fishery from 2006-2018 averaged 165 t and none were reported in 2019- 2021.
+For purse seiners, the majority of the shark catch is from floating object sets.
+Silky shark (family Carcharhinidae) is the most commonly caught shark species in the purse-seine fishery with annual catches averaging 555 t-primarily from sets on floating objects (Figure J-3a)-and being 514 t in 2023.
+In contrast, minimum reported annual catch in the longline sample data for 2006-2022 averaged 10,057 t while only 37 t were reported in 2022.
+Annual catch of the oceanic whitetip shark (Carcharhinidae) in the purse-seine fishery averaged 55 t (also primarily from sets on floating objects) and was 13 t in 2023.
+The minimum reported annual catch in the longline fishery from 2006-2018 averaged 165 t and none were reported in 2019- 2022.
 Catches of oceanic whitetip have declined in the purse-seine fishery since the early 2000s, while minimum reported catches have been variable in the longline fishery (Figure J-3).
-Minimum annual reported catch of blue shark in the longline fishery from 1993-2021 averaged 6,220 t and was 8,323 t in 2021.
-By contrast, the annual catch in the purse-seine fishery averaged only 2 t, with 1 t caught in 2022.
-Anomalies in the reporting of longline data are likely related to the COVID-19 pandemic, although it's important to note the reporting of bycatch data is not compulsory according to the data provision resolution (C-03-05) and the corresponding memorandum of technical guidelines (see SAC-12-09, WSDAT-01-01) which contributes to the variability.
+Minimum annual reported catch of blue shark in the longline fishery from 1993-2022 averaged 6,368 t and was 10,052 t in 2022.
+By contrast, the annual catch in the purse-seine fishery averaged only 2 t, with 1 t caught in 2023.
+Some anomalies in the reporting of longline data are likely related to the COVID-19 pandemic or variability in reporting certain species or information, although it's important to note the reporting of bycatch data is not compulsory according to the data provision resolution (C-03-05) and the corresponding specifica-tions (see SAC-12-09, WSDAT-01-01, SAC-14 INF-Q).
+Additionally, a list of shark species under the purview of the Commission has not yet formally been established (see SAC-15-09), which contributes to the variability in reporting for fisheries other than the large purse-seine fishery.
+The staff reiterate the importance of updating C-03-05 to adapt to mandates set forth in the Antigua Convention and encourage CPCs to draft a revised resolution based on input from the staff and workshop participants in SAC-14 INF-Q (see SAC-15-13).
+These efforts are expected to reduce variability in data reporting.